apps-chopper/croppie-wrapper/README.md

 - Wollaa... the crop for image is now implemented and you can test it now.

 # Note
-This is not a full fletched library, it is simple to implement and customisable.
-You can customise as per the examples given by us and even provide your `crop modal` HTML to the `ImageCrop` instance.
+This is not a full fletched library, it is simple to implement and customize.
+You can customize as per the examples given by us and even provide your `crop modal` HTML to the `ImageCrop` instance.

 Thanks for reading and using the wrapper.
 I am open for the future contributions for this library.
 Please contact me if you have any issues.